barunsarraf/Movie_Web_Spring_Boot/README.md

 # Movie_Web_Spring_Boot
-This is movie Web App where you perform CRUD operation on movie and user object.
+This is movie Web App where you perform CRUD operation on movie and user object and get the data from the api that is using different mapping in springboot.

 #Technology Used:
 Angular